-Use a Git repository for pipeline definitions and training code
+Use a source control repository for pipeline definitions and training code

-You can use Git to version control your ML pipelines and the custom components you build for those pipelines.
+You can use source control to version control your ML pipelines and the custom components you build for those pipelines.
 Use Artifact Registry to store, manage, and secure your Docker container images without making them publicly visible.

 Once you deploy your model into production, you need to monitor performance to ensure that the model is performing as expected.
 Vertex AI provides two ways to monitor your ML models: